-Trumpism Wins In Alabama, Even If Trump Doesn't
+Trumpism Wins in Alabama, Even If Trump Doesn't

 Primary challengers like Kelli Ward and Danny Tarkanian have emerged in Arizona and Nevada, respectively, this year to take on Trump-skeptical senators Jeff Flake and Dean Heller.

-“The floodgates are now wide open for 2018,” said Andy Surabian, senior adviser to Great America Alliance, a Bannon-allied group which backed Moore.
+“The floodgates are now wide open for 2018,” said Andy Surabian, senior adviser to Great America Alliance, a Bannon-allied group that backed Moore.
 The group hosted a pro-Moore rally last week attended by Sarah Palin and Sebastian Gorka.
 “The anti-establishment fervor that elected President Trump and now has elected Judge Moore will only grow larger. ”

 And the Alabama results may also push Chris McDaniel, who unsuccessfully ran against Mississippi Senator Thad Cochran in 2014, to run again.